TheLastBanana/Churro/README.md

 Filled operator churros have the same behaviour as unfilled churros, but instead of popping values on the stack, they peek them.

-Finally, if an empty line is encountered, the program will exit, as there is no reason to exist without churros.